 Growing towns and the industrial revolution had stimulated the demand for lead for use in roofing, piping, casting, building materials, lead shot, paint-bases and glazing.
 Lead works began to open on Tyneside with Newcastle the main point of export from the Durham dales, though Stockton was often used for Swaledale lead.

 The earliest methods of extracting lead were simple bell pits or by Hushing, an open cast technique, which involved damming streams and then releasing the water to remove vast quantities of peat and soil from suspected layers of lead.
-By the late 18th Century the preferred method was to dig stone-lined shafts called Levels into the hillsides along a vein.
+By the late eighteenth century the preferred method was to dig stone-lined shafts called Levels into the hillsides along a vein.
 The lead was hauled from the mines along wooden rails (later iron) by horses.
 The lead ore was stripped of its waste products outside the mines, often by boys, and then washed and crushed before transportation to a smelting mill where the lead would be produced in the form of ingots along with any silver.

-In addition to lead, products like Witherites, Barytes and Flurospar which were once discarded as a waste product of lead mining have acquired commercial uses in the 20th Century and waste tips have been quarried for the minerals in the dales.
+In addition to lead, products like Witherites, Barytes and Flurospar which were once discarded as a waste product of lead mining have acquired commercial uses in the twentieth century and waste tips have been quarried for the minerals in the dales.
 Silver mining had been another important industry in the region’s dales.
 Allenheads, between Stanhope and Alston, was once home to the largest silver mine in the world.
 It closed in 1896.